philip-shen/note_Networking/IPv6_Basic/README.md

 Flow Label- 20-bit flow label field

+Be used by a source to label sequences of packets to be treated in the network as a single flow.
+The current definition of the IPv6 Flow Label can be found in [RFC6437](https://tools.ietf.org/html/rfc6437).

 Payload Length- 16-bit length of the packet payload excluding the standard header.
 If Extension headers are present, they are included in the payload length.

 Next Header- 8-bit selector identifying the type of header following the IPv6 header